Teggom/Light-Novel-to-PDF-Generator/README.txt

 	It does this by running though and gathering all of the URLs for each novel first, then going through and actually gathering the data, then converting the data into a PDF file.
 	Should a series not have specific chapters already preset, as is the case with webnovels, it will compile several of them together into a 300-400 page book.

+Note:
-Note: This program could stand to be cleaned up and made faster, as it is quite slow.
+	This program could stand to be cleaned up and made faster, as it is quite slow.
 My implementation of regex could be sped up and dramatically increase the current 4+ hour runtime to much much less.
 	This program generates around 11,000 Books!
+		A random sample of what it does has been included Improvement would be including any provided pictures in some way, keeping text markdown and region specific characters.
+	Being able to specify font
+	There are still some bugs :(